-2.2.2.
-Using the --configure Option
+2.2.3.
+The up2date --configure Option

-Both the Red Hat Network Registration Client and the Red Hat Update Agent that ship with Red Hat Enterprise Linux provide interfaces for configuring various settings.
-For full listings of these settings, refer to the chapters dedicated to the applications in the RHN Management Reference Guide.
+The Red Hat Update Agent in Red Hat Enterprise Linux 3 and 4 provides an interface for configuring various settings.
+For full listings of these settings, refer to the up2date manual page (man up2date at a command line).